 30 October 2018

 One of the keynote speakers at our conference in Bristol today was Dr Anne Samson, coordinator of the Great War in Africa Association (GWAA).
-Due to centenary events in Africa as the centenary of the armistice approached she was unable to attend in person but sent us this presentation: ‘Medical tentacles: Military Medical services in Africa, 1914-1918 and beyond’, which you can download on our conference page.
+Due to centenary events taking place in Africa, Anne was unable to attend in person, but sent us her presentation, ‘Medical tentacles: Military Medical services in Africa, 1914-1918 and beyond’, which is available to view on our National Conference page.
 Anne has been involved in our project from the outset, contributing advice, editing articles and connecting us to the research work of the GWAA, especially the transcription of the Pike Report.

 13 September 2018